wp-plugins/social-slider/readme.txt

 After you activate the plugin, go to the configuration page and enter the URLs of your profiles on social networking sites.
 If you don't use a particular site, leave the field blank - the icon will not be displayed.

 == Changelog ==

+= 7.4.0 =

+* Amendments relating to the licensing of development version

 = 7.1.0 =